0x03BB/sql-backup/readme.md

 - DOCKER_TAG
 The tag to use when retrieving this program's image from the registry.
 If a tag is not provided, 'latest' will be used.

+## 2. Building

+From the `compose-build` directory, run `docker compose build`.
+If building on a different computer than the program will be run, make sure to also run `docker compose push`.

+## 3. Service account private key

+The private key file for a Google service account needs to be obtained and named `drive_key.json`.
+See the section under ‘Other Notes’ for more details about the service account.

-## 3. Running
+## 4. Running

 Make a directory on your Docker server for this program.
 A good location would be the user's home directory, and a good name would be something that reflects which database this program will back up, e.g. `~/myprogram-sql-backup/`.
-Copy the `docker-compose.yml` and `.env` files and the entire `build` directory to this directory.
-Finally, run `docker-compose up -d` from within the directory.
-If you need to use a different `drive_key.json`, you must rebuild the image by running `docker-compose build` after replacing the file.
+Copy the `docker-compose.yml` and `.env` files and the `secrets` directory to this directory.
+Copy the `drive_key.json` file from the previous step to the `secrets` directory.
+Finally, run `docker compose up -d` from within the directory.

 ## Other Notes